 Absentee Bidding: For those who are unable to attend the auction in person or by telephone the Agent offers a absentee bidding facility.
 Absentee bids can be lodged with the Agent up to 2 hours before in person, and 24 hours via our website prior to the scheduled auction start time.
 Absentee bids can be entered on the Agent’s website, submitted by telephone or hand delivered to the Agent at the viewing session.
-Prospective buyers who leave commission bids are authorising the Agent to bid on their behalf up to their stated maximum.
+Prospective buyers who leave Absentee bids are authorising the Agent to bid on their behalf up to their stated maximum.
 The Agent will obtain the goods for the lowest possible price, subject to competing bids and reserves.

 Payment: The Agent accepts three methods of payment – cash, debit card and credit card.
 Payment must be made on the day of the auction or within two days thereafter.
 For the avoidance of doubt this will be by close of business on Wednesday of each week.
 Failure to make payment within this time may result in a cancellation of your sale.